By: Sandra Hassink, MD, FAAP & Sarah Hampl, MD, FAAP

 One of the measures we use to check for excess weight is the body-mass index, or

 BMI.
-The BMI is a calculation that compares your child's height and weight and lets us know if they are in a healthy range for their age and gender.
+The BMI is a calculation that uses your child's height and weight and lets us know if they are in a healthy range for their age and sex.
 The BMI itself does not tell us about their health inside their body.
 However, it is an outward sign of what can be happening inside their body.

 If your child's BMI is outside their healthy range, this is referred to as overweight or obesity.
 Your doctor will want to explore and learn more.
 This is because excess weight can take a toll on the body.
 It can affect internal organs, causing inflammation and problems with the immune system and body chemistry, for example.
 Obesity also impacts